-- To register a complaint, students can complete the 377-FM-MGS Complaint Grievance Form available at Reception and lodge directly with their Home Room/Tutor Group Teacher or Director of Welfare and Operations. - When a formal complaint is received by the Home Room/Tutor Teacher or Director of Welfare and Operations will be provided with a copy to ensure due process is followed, as well as the Manager of the area in which the complaint or appeal relates. - Investigation by the Manager will occur, then a meeting scheduled with the complainant and the Director of Welfare and Operations or delegate. - The student will be offered a meeting to discuss their complaint and may bring a support person with them. - Minutes of the meeting will be taken. - If the student declines or fails to attend the scheduled meeting, a formal response will be decided in the student's absence. - The student will be advised in writing of the outcome of their complaint including the reasons for the outcome (National Code Standard 10). - The details of the complaint and outcome are placed in the student's file.
+- To register a complaint, students can complete the 377-FM-MGS Complaint Grievance Form available at Reception and lodge directly with their Home Room/Tutor Group Teacher or Director of Welfare and Operations. - When a formal complaint is received by the Home Room/Tutor Teacher, the Director of Welfare and Operations or the Director of Curriculum and Compliance or the Headmaster will be provided with a copy to ensure due process is followed, as well as the Manager of the area in which the complaint or appeal relates. - Investigation by the Manager or delegate will occur, then a meeting scheduled with the complainant and the Director of Welfare and Operations or delegate. - The student will be offered a meeting to discuss their complaint and may bring a support person with them. - Minutes of the meeting will be taken. - If the student declines or fails to attend the scheduled meeting, a formal response will be decided in the student's absence. - The student will be advised in writing of the outcome of their complaint including the reasons for the outcome (National Code Standard 10). - The details of the complaint and outcome are placed in the student's file.